 Seeking to further her education, she returned to New York to attend Dover Technical School, obtaining certification as a Medical Assistant and a Phlebotomist while working at an adult home caring for the elderly.
 Upon graduation, she entered the medical field by assisting private medical doctors in patient care, medical procedures, and lab work.

 Mrs. Young once again desired to work in the education of children and took a job as a full-time nanny, homemaker, and teacher of 5 homeschooled children, ages 1-9.
 She kept this position until she was married and began to raise a family of her own.
 She then focused her acquired education experience on homeschooling her five children over the course of 15 years.
-It was during this time that she and her husband relocated to Berlin and became a part of the Good Shepherd and Holy Family Parish community.
-She immediately expressed her support of opening a Catholic School in this community.
+It was during this time that she and her husband relocated to Berlin and became a part of the Good Shepherd and Holy Family Parish community where she currently volunteers as a catechist for Family Faith Formation.
+Mrs. Young has been an enthusiastic member of the SRA teaching team for the past 5 years.

 Mrs. Brasil has dedicated her time to teaching children how to read and write and has been a private tutor for kids with educational needs, autism and learning disabilities for several years.
 She studied Early Childhood Education at Cape Cod Technical Vocational school in Harwichport, MA.
 There she focused on learning the basic principles of education and attaining skills for the psychological development of children from birth to age 8.
 She also learned how to provide developmentally appropriate educational activities for various age groups.
 Mrs. Brasil is a certified catechist, through the McGrath Institute for Church Life at University of Notre Dame.
 Mrs. Brasil has two adult sons and is married to the Grand Knight for the Berlin Knights of Columbus chapter, Joe Brasil.
 Mrs. Brasil generously gives so much of her time she could be deemed a professional volunteer.
 She is part of the Vocation Ministry team at Good Shepherd and Holy Family Parish.
 Melissa enjoys exploring planets and stars alongside cooking and learning different regional cuisines--Italian and French are her favorite.

 Regina Hayes graduated with a BS in Education from Franciscan University of Steubenville in May 2022.
 She is originally from Sutton, NH, and lived in several places before moving to Gorham in 2020.
 She enjoys reading and language arts the most, but she can also get excited about math.
 One of her favorite hobbies is Irish dance, which she has been doing since she was seven years old.
-She learned from field experiences during college that she would greatly prefer to teach at a genuinely and faithfully Catholic school and is very excited to complete her first year of teaching at Salve Regina Academy.
+She learned from field experiences during college that she would greatly prefer to teach at a genuinely and faithfully Catholic school and is happy to be at Salve Regina Academy.

 Mother Apostle of Joy entered the Institute Servants of the Lord and the Virgin of